Micro-ATX Open Frame Case

 The remaining 3D parts are attached to the frame with M3x10 and M4x10 hex screws.
 For the motherboard standoffs you will need M3x16 screws.
 On the receiving end are M3 and M4 T-Nuts.

-For the power and reset buttons I used these red and white buttons.
-An UTP cable is convenient as it has the exact number of strands for all front panel pins (power sw, reset sw, power led and hdd led).
+I used these red and white momentary switches for the power and reset buttons.
+An UTP cable works well as it has the exact number of strands for all required front panel pins (power sw, reset sw, power led and hdd led).

 All parts printed in PETG with a 0.6 mm nozzle and 3 perimeters.